nayuki/MamIRC/doc/upgrade.markdown

 The dates are listed in reverse-chronological order, and pertain to the 24-hour time period in the UTC time zone.
 (For example, the heading 2015-12-31 means "these comments pertain to commits that happened on 2015-12-31 between 00:00 and 23:59 UTC".)
 This log is not fully complete for dates before year 2016 because the software was not popular enough to require serious user support instructions at the time.

+2016-04-15:

+* May recompile and restart Processor to improve UI and behavior.
+(Features: Forced desktop/mobile UI URLs, correct line throttling when clock jumps back.)

 2016-01-21:

 * May recompile and restart Connector to improve connection handling.
 (Feature: Timeout for opening socket.)